linebender/rfcs/rfcs/0007-pass-spec.md

 ### Rewrite passes

-After the event pass, some flags may have been changed, and some values may have been invalidated and need to be recomputed.
+After an event pass, some flags may have been changed, and some values may have been invalidated and need to be recomputed.
 To address these invalidations, Masonry runs a set of **rewrite passes** over the tree:

 - **MUTATE** pass.